MarkMagdyAziz/MarkMagdyAziz/README.md

 - 🔭 I’m currently working at CyShield as Software Engineer

-- 🌱 I am a passionate Front End developer with two years of industry experience in building front-end applications using Angular, React and Next Js
+- 🌱 I am a passionate Front End Engineer with over three years of industry experience in building front-end applications using Angular, React and Next Js

 <br/>